• Skip to main content

 For an extra decadent dessert drizzle each serving of apple bread pudding with warm vanilla (bourbon) sauce.
 Great option for a dinner party - make the pudding in individual dishes, reheat just before serving and serve with the sauce.

-HOW TO MAKE Vanilla Bourbon Sauce: In a small saucepan combine 1/2 cup each of: butter, sugar, brown sugar and heavy cream.
+HOW TO MAKE Vanilla Bourbon Sauce: In a small saucepan combine ½ cup each of: butter, sugar, brown sugar and heavy cream.
 Bring to boil over medium heat while stirring occasionally.
-Once the sauce reaches a full boil stir in 1 tsp vanilla extract and (optional) 1 tbsp of bourbon.
+Once the sauce reaches a full boil stir in 1 teaspoon vanilla extract and (optional) 1 tablespoon of bourbon.
 Remove from heat, transfer to a serving boat or other appropriate container.
 Leftover sauce can be stored refrigerated.

 Storing, Re-heating and Freezing